arriqaaq/flashdb/README.md

 TODO
 ====

-FlashDB is a toy db and in early stages of development.
+FlashDB is in early stages of development.
 A couple of to-do tasks listed:

-- Add transaction to eviction to avoid locks
 - Add more comprehensive unit test cases
-- Add more bench tests
-- Add explicit logging messages
+- Add explicit documentation on various usecases

 References